 They pimp up their cars until they are unrecognizable.

-big-@$$, low-riding exhaust pipes that make it impossible for them to go over roadhumps without slowing to a near complete halt.
+They love big-@$$, low-riding exhaust pipes that make it impossible for them to go over roadhumps without slowing to a near complete halt.

 They love to tint their car windows black until you cannot see the inside of the car.